Caretaker hopeful shuttered Syrian embassy in Ottawa will one day reopen | CBC News

 Operations inside the Syrian embassy ceased, but Khoury, now 74, says he was asked by Bashar Akbik, Syria's chargé d'affaires, to keep checking in on the Queen Anne Revival-style building.

-But Khoury said he remains hopeful the embassy can one day reopen.
+But Khoury said he remains hopeful the embassy at the corner of Somerset and Cartier streets, two blocks south of City Hall, can one day reopen.

 "It's a very solid building … I'm going to [take care of it] it as long as it takes."